evgenyorlov/evgenyorlov.github.io/content/blog/clues-few-shot-evaluation-in-nlu/index.md

 ![tasks](images/tasks_overview.png)

-Authors _unify all NLU tasks_ with the single format _{context, question/prompt, answer}_ where the answer is given a set of spans that could be potentially empty.
+Authors _unify all NLU tasks_ with the single format _{context, question/prompt, answer}_ where the answer is a set of spans that could be potentially empty.

 Examples from the dataset for each task are given below.
 The answer spans are highlighted in red.

 ![Examples](images/clues_examples.png)
 ## Baseline results

+### Evaluation metric

 Authors introduce a _unified metric_ which can be used to evaluate all tasks in the benchmark.
 The metric is, essentially, [F1](https://en.wikipedia.org/wiki/F-score) that is modified to work with potentially empty set of spans.